 In people with any gas-related complaint, doctors need to understand the relationship between symptoms and meals (both timing and type and amount of food) and bowel movements.
 Doctors ask people about changes in frequency and color and consistency of stool.
 Doctors also need to know whether people have lost any weight.

 In people with bloating or flatus, the physical examination is focused on finding signs of an underlying physical disorder (such as ovarian cancer).
 Doctors do abdominal, rectal, and (for women) pelvic examinations.

 |PrintOpen table in new window

-Doctors do not usually do any testing on people with gas-related complaints unless they have other symptoms that suggest a specific disorder (see Symptoms of Digestive Disorders: Some Causes and Features of Gas-Related Complaints).
+Doctors do not usually do any testing on people with gas-related complaints unless they have other symptoms that suggest a specific disorder (see Some Causes and Features of Gas-Related Complaints).
 For example, people who also have diarrhea may need testing for a malabsorption syndrome.
 An exception is middle age or older people who develop persistent bloating or distention, particularly those who have not had digestive system symptoms in the past.
 For such people, doctors may do tests for cancer of the ovary and/or colon.

 Doctors reassure people who have chronic bloating or flatus that their condition is not caused by another disorder and that these gas-related symptoms are not harmful to their health.